jaakkopasanen/AutoEq/README.md

 headphone sound (roughly) like another headphone.
 For more info about equalizing see [Equalizing](https://github.com/jaakkopasanen/AutoEq#equalizing)

-Third major contribution of this project is the measurement data and compensation curves all in a numerical format.
+Third major contribution of this project is the measurement data and compensation curves all in a numerical format except for Crinacle's raw data.
 Everything is stored as CSV files so they are easy to process with any programming language or even Microsoft Excel.
 See [Data Processing](https://github.com/jaakkopasanen/AutoEq#data-processing) for more technical description about how things were obtained and processed.

 ![sennheiser-hd650](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/results/innerfidelity/sbaf-serious/Sennheiser%20HD%20650/Sennheiser%20HD%20650.png)